 Enjoying What Yuragawa Bridge Has to Offer

-Given that the Yuragawa Bridge is so close to the river, it is literally one of the closest things that resemble the train scene in Ghibli’s anime Spirited Away where Chihiro was on her way to see Zeniba to save Haku!
+Given that the Yuragawa Bridge is so close to the river, it is one of the closest things resembling the train scene in Ghibli’s anime Spirited Away, where Chihiro was on her way to see Zeniba to save Haku!

 If you are keen on this experience, the bridge on the Miyamai Line (宮舞線) between Tango-Yura Station (丹後由良駅) and Tango-Kanzaki Station (丹後神崎駅).

-From Kyoto or Osaka, take the JR trains to JR Nishimaizuru Station (西舞鶴駅) and change for the Kyoto Tango Railway.
-HERE is the timetable for the service.
+From Kyoto or Osaka, take the JR train to JR Nishimaizuru Station (西舞鶴駅) and change for the Kyoto Tango Railway.
+Refer to HERE and click on “西舞鶴” for the timetable of the trains departing for Amanohashidate.
 This part of the Miyamai Line is a great preface to one of Japan’s Top Three Scenic Places – Amanohashidate (天橋立).

 If you are coming from Amanohashidate or Toyooka City, you might need to change trains at Miyazu Station (宮津駅).
-HERE is the timetable for trains departing from Miyazu Station.
+Refer to HERE and click “宮津” for trains departing from Miyazu Station.
+All trains will stop at Amanohashidate (天橋立).
 Please check with the station staff to see if you need to make a transit.

 Adorning Yuragawa Bridge from the Riverbank

-If you got one of the train passes and have the extra time, you can get off at Tango-Yura Station for photos with both the bridge and the train.
+If you have extra time, get off at Tango-Yura Station for photos with both the bridge and the train.

 Tip: The best photographic window is between 11 am and 2 pm.

 Important: As the train is running on an hourly basis, remember to keep an eye at all times!
-Otherwise, you will wait for another hour if you narrowly missed the previous one.
+Otherwise, you will wait another hour if you narrowly miss the previous one.